 The Ministry responsible for oversight of the oil products sector in Côte D'Ivoire is the Ministry of Mines and Energy (Ministère des Mines et de l'Energie, MME).
-The Minister and his office are responsible for the establishment of policy with regard to the upstream and downstream petroleum sector.
-The responsibilities include the approval, issuance and supervision of operating licenses for the various operators in the sector.
+The Minister and his office are responsible for the establishment policy with regard to the upstream downstream petroleum sector.
+The responsibilities include the approval, issuance and supervision of operating licenses for the various operators in sector.

-Within MME the Direction of Hydrocarbons (Direction des Hydrocarbures, DH) is the organization responsible for applying national policy in regard to all issues to do with upstream and downstream hydrocarbons.
-In the downstream this includes refining, storage, distribution and transport of oil products in the entire country
+Within MME the Direction Hydrocarbons (Direction des Hydrocarbures, DH) is the organization responsible for applying national policy in regard to all issues do with upstream and downstream hydrocarbons.
+In the downstream this includes refining, storage, distribution transport of oil products in the entire country

 There is no comprehensive Downstream Law and regulations governing the sector.
-The regulatory frameworks for both upstream and downstream include the following texts:
+The regulatory framework for both upstream and downstream include the following texts: